Where are they now? - Jon Davison

 Projects relating to Taylor Hawkins/Sylvia

 The Foo Fighters drummer Taylor Hawkins died in Mar 2022.
-He and Davison were friends since childhood.
-Davison was at the second Taylor Hawkins Tribute Concert on 27 Sep 2022 in Los Angeles, which raised money for MusiCares.
-The concert was organised by the Foo Fighters and Hawkins' family.
-Davison sang "Owner of a Lonely Heart" with Chevy Metal (with Mick Murphy, guitar; Wiley Hodgden, bass; Greg Kurstin (worked with Adele, Sia, Paul McCartney, Pink, Lily Allen, Foo Fighters), keys; Nate Wood (Taylor Hawkins and the Coattail Riders), drums; and two backing singers) and The Police's "Every Little Thing She Does is Magic" with Stewart Copeland (ex-The Police) and the Foo Fighters.
+He and Davison had been friends since childhood.
+Davison was at the second Taylor Hawkins Tribute Concert in Sep 2022, raising money for MusiCares.
+Davison sang "Owner of a Lonely Heart" with Chevy Metal and The Police's "Every Little Thing She Does is Magic" with Stewart Copeland (ex-The Police) and the Foo Fighters.

 In an interview published Sep 2022 but conducted shortly after Hawkins' death, Davison said, "Through all the phases of our career, we were always doing something together.
 We recorded a lot of odds and ends.
 There's some Coattail Riders stuff that's unreleased that I've played bass on and sing vocals on.
 We did some stuff with Chris Squire, cos Taylor was friends with him even before I joined the band."
 In an Aug 2014 interview, Davison said he, Hawkins and Squire had "done some demo work.
 Chris has played bass on some of Taylor's stuff [...]
 And Chris has done some stuff that actually hasn't been released."
 The Sep 2022 interview continued, "It was really just a jam.
 We never did vocals, but we did record it.
 I'd like to approach the rest of the guys in Yes and see about finishing it off.
 I'd love to bring that music to life and share it with the public.
 I hope it will come out in some form one day, as a tribute to Taylor and to Chris."

-Davison, Hawkins and Riz Story were in a band called Sylvia in the late 1980s.
+Davison, Hawkins and Riz Story (Rudolph Zahler) were in a band called Sylvia in the late 1980s.
 Story continued Sylvia as Anyone, with the band re-emerging in 2014.
-Davison has guested with the band a number of times.
-Miracles in the Nothingness (TogethermenT Records) is due late Nov 2023.
-Story wrote, performed, produced, mixed and mastered the album, with a guest vocal from Davison on "Symptom of the Miracle".
+Davison guested with the band a number of times, most recently on Miracles in the Nothingness (TogethermenT Records) in 2023.
+Story wrote, performed and produced the album, with a guest vocal from Davison on "Symptom of the Miracle", which he recorded in 2019.
+Future collaboration is not expected with Story having sued Yes, claiming that "Dare to Know" on The Quest is based on a piece he recorded entitled "Reunion".
+The similarity between the pieces seems minimal to me and to these independent analyses: on YouTube and on the Musicologize blog.
+Davison responded here to the allegations and Howe responded here.

 Other projects